KIM’S BACK IN HUNT FOR BIG PRIZES

 Except this year, they won’t.
 There will be no spectators present, and that includes owners.
 It will make Cheltenham 2021 an eerie experience, in which winners of the feature races will not be roared home by upwards of 60,000 well-lubricated thoats, but accompanied by echoing individual yells of encouragement.
 There will be no throng of owners and well-wishers greeting the victors as they return to the winner’s enclosure.
 “It’s going to be horrendous,” concedes Bailey.
 “It’s going to be very different, very difficult.
 But racing really needs to go ahead – more so than ever before.”

 In truth, though, a Cheltenham winner means no less, even without the on-course acclaim and bonhomie.
-Not to those who throw money at the sport to achieve that distinction.
+Not to those who throw money at the to achieve that distinction.

 While it ill-behoves any trainer to get ahead of himself when it comes to jousting with jump racing’s elite, Bailey believes he has a decent hand to play.
 “I would hope so,” he says.
 “I have some nice horses to run there, and it’s a nice situation to be in.
 I’m very happy with that.”
 Words that a few years ago, he must have wondered if he’d ever utter again.